kaihendry/dabase.com/content/blog/uk-politics.md

 These benefits are not a deterrent to [small boat arrivals](https://www.gov.uk/government/publications/migrants-detected-crossing-the-english-channel-in-small-boats/migrants-detected-crossing-the-english-channel-in-small-boats-last-7-days).

+To simplify Singapore system, there are [two tiers of foreign workers making up the workforce](https://www.mom.gov.sg/foreign-workforce-numbers):
+1. Work permit holders - your domestic helpers, construction workers, childcare assistants, cleaners ~1 million of a ~6 million population
+2. Employment pass holders - your professionals, managers, executives - about 200k

-In Singapore if a work permit holder loses their job, they have 30 days to find a new job or leave the country (deported).
+In Singapore if a work permit holder loses their job, they have 30 days to find a new job or leave Singapore.

-In Singapore if a work permit holder is caught with drugs, they are deported.

 In Singapore if a work permit holder gets sick, employers are responsible for their medical bills.
-If the employer doesn't support the worker, the worker is deported.
+If the employer doesn't support the worker, the worker needs to leave home.

-In Singapore if a work permit holder gets pregnant, they fail a health check and are deported.
+In Singapore if a work permit holder gets pregnant, they fail a health check and they need to leave.

 UK readers will be shocked by the above, though this is how a successful Singapore has managed.